 DOT includes nine operating administrations and the Office of the Secretary of Transportation.
-The following table lists the Department's operating administrations, a citation to their National Environmental Policy Act implementing procedures, and websites where more information on environmental procedures and requirements may be found.
+The following table lists the Department's operating administrations and a citation to their National Environmental Policy Act implementing procedures.
 All referenced regulations may be accessed on the Federal Digital System.
 Because this document only presents a brief summary of the more frequently applicable statutes, regulations, and Executive Orders, readers who want more complete information should refer to the relevant operating administration's website.

-U.S. Department of Transportation Operating Administration NEPA Implementing Procedures and Useful Websites\
+U.S. Department of Transportation Operating Administration NEPA Implementing Procedures^{}